SH1 over the Brynderwyns in Northland open to northbound traffic today

 Crews have been onsite at the SH1 Brynderwyn Hills, just north of the SH12 intersection, clearing and re-assessing the steep slip on the hill that has been active and closed the highway since last Friday’s storm.

-Now that this clearing work has been completed and the slip has been re-assessed by geotechnical engineers, Waka Kotahi is able to open the road for northbound vehicles from 8am to 8pm on Saturday and Sunday to help with the flow of weekend traffic.
+Now the clearing work has been completed and the slip has been re-assessed by geotechnical engineers, Waka Kotahi is able to open the road for northbound vehicles from 8am to 8pm on Saturday and Sunday to help with the flow of weekend traffic.

+From Tuesday, traffic flow will revert to northbound only until further notice.

-For safety reasons the road will remain closed overnight, from 8pm to 8am, and conditions will be re-assessed each morning, with safety being the top priority, Waka Kotahi said.
+For safety reasons, the road will remain closed overnight, from 8pm to 8am, and conditions would be re-assessed each morning, as safety is the top priority, Waka Kotahi says.

 When SH1 is closed, light vehicles will need to continue to use the local detour via Mangawhai, while heavy vehicles will need to continue to use SH12 and SH14 state highway.